 The Epidaurus Theatre

-Greece’s ancient Epidaurus theatre is today known for being the location of the country’s annual Epidaurus festival.
+Greece’s ancient Epidaurus theatre is today known for being the location of the country’s annual Epidaurus festival, one of the most important festivals in Greece.
 The ancient site dates back to 330BC.

 As the name suggests, Ancient Olympia was the birthplace of the Olympic Games.
 Today, this is one of the most important historical sites in Greece.

 There are various temples and ruins scattered around Olympia.
 The ancient stadium is of course the highlight of a visit here.
 However, equally interesting are the Temple of Zeus, the Temple of Hera, and the workshop of Phedia.

 Knossos Palace, Crete

 The archeological site at Knossos sits just outside the city limits of Heraklion, Crete.
 It is arguably the island’s most famous tourist attraction.

 The palace sits on the slopes of Kefalas mountain and is one of the best examples of Crete’s Minoan past.
 It is believed that the mythological labyrinth that once held the terrifying half-man, half-bull minotaur was supposed to be set at Knossos.

 Bourtzi Fortress, Nafplio

 The tiny islet of Bourtzi floats just off the coast of the city of Nafplio – Greece’s former capital city.
 The entirety of the islet is occupied by its namesake fortress which gives the appearance of a mysterious, floating structure.